joelouthan/Theologicus/src/creed-apostles/apostles02-Creator.md

 #### Since God is Creator is before all things

->Psalms 90:2 Before the mountains were born, before you gave birth to the earth and the world, from eternity to eternity, you are God.
+>Psalm 90:2 Before the mountains were born, before you gave birth to the earth and the world, from eternity to eternity, you are God.

 #### Christ is God and therefore, is before all things